SoccerNet/sn-gamestate/README.md

 ## How to download SoccerNet-gamestate

+> [!WARNING]
+> The dataset will be available for download soon, the following script should raise an 'Unauthorized' error for now.

 We provide a SoccerNet pip package to easily download the data and the annotations.

 To install the pip package simply run: